 - Do not target the network’s security measures, or attempt to use social engineering, spam, distributed denial of service (DDoS) attacks, etc.

 - The issue should only be reported to Haven core team members and not to anyone else.

 - Give us a reasonable amount of time to fix the bug before disclosing it to anyone else, and give us adequate written warning before disclosing it to anyone else.

 - In general, please investigate and report bugs in a way that makes a reasonable, good-faith effort not to be disruptive or harmful to the protocol or its users, otherwise, your actions might be interpreted as an attack rather than an effort to be helpful.

 Bounty payments will be administered by the Haven Protocol Team and will be in xUSD.
 This allows for certainty of value for those reporting/fixing issues and benefits the project treasury by making budgeting and accounting a simpler process.

 In the case of disputes with bounty payments, the response team shall determine the level (band) of severity.

-Please note that the core team will make the decision as to the eligibility of the bounty claim.
-This can not be disputed and is final.
+Please note that the core developers/contributors will make the decision as to the eligibility of the bounty claim.
+This cannot be disputed and is final.